-- In collaboration with the Center for Proton Therapy at PSI, we are beginning a clinical trial to analyze if chromatin biomarkers in liquid biopsies could help determine the efficacy and toxicity of proton radiation therapy in human patients for personalized treatment models.
+In collaboration with the Center for Proton Therapy at PSI, we have started a clinical trial to analyze if chromatin biomarkers in liquid biopsies could help determine the efficacy and toxicity of proton radiation therapy in human patients.
+Feasibility of such chromatin biomarkers may also help in better patient follow-up and therapy models.

 Senior Scientists associated with the MGG group: